19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [S 233/2018 wef 01/05/2018]

+(19AAB) Ethyl 2-[1-(5-fluoropentyl)-1H-indazole-3-carboxamido]-3-methylbutanoate (also known as 5-Fluoro-AEB or 5-Fluoro-EMB-PINACA) and its pentanoate isomers and their respective fluoro positional isomers in the pentyl group

+[S 792/2019 wef 01/12/2019]

 (19A) Ethylphenidate

 [S 200/2016 wef 01/05/2016]

+(19ABA) 2-[1-(4-Fluorobenzyl)-1H-indazole-3-carboxamido]-3,3-dimethylbutanoic acid and its hexanoic acid isomers and their respective fluoro positional isomers in the phenyl ring

+[S 792/2019 wef 01/12/2019]

-(19ABA) 2-[1-(4-Fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoic acid and its 1-pentanoic acid and 2-methylbutanoic acid isomers and their respective fluoro positional isomers in the phenyl ring
+(19ABB) 2-[1-(4-Fluorobenzyl)-1H-indazole-3-carboxamido]-3-methylbutanoic acid and its 1-pentanoic acid and 2-methylbutanoic acid isomers and their respective fluoro positional isomers in the phenyl ring

+[S 792/2019 wef 01/12/2019]

+(19ABC) 2-[1-(4-Fluorobenzyl)-1H-indole-3-carboxamido]-3-methylbutanoic acid and its 1-pentanoic acid and 2-methylbutanoic acid isomers and their respective fluoro positional isomers in the phenyl ring

+[S 792/2019 wef 01/12/2019]

+(19ABD) [1-(4-Fluorobenzyl)-1H-indol-3-yl](2,2,3,3-tetramethylcyclopropyl)methanone (also known as FUB-144 or FUB-UR-144) and its fluoro positional isomers in the phenyl ring

-[S 587/2018 wef 01/10/2018]
+[S 792/2019 wef 01/12/2019]

-(19ABB) 2-[1-(4-Fluorobutyl)-1H-indazole-3-carboxamido]-3,3-dimethylbutanoic acid and its hexanoic acid isomers and their respective fluoro positional isomers in the butyl group
+(19ABE) 2-[1-(4-Fluorobutyl)-1H-indazole-3-carboxamido]-3,3-dimethylbutanoic acid and its hexanoic acid isomers and their respective fluoro positional isomers in the butyl group

-[S 150/2019 wef 25/03/2019]
+[S 792/2019 wef 01/12/2019]

 (19AB) 4-Fluoromethylphenidate and its fluoro positional isomers in the phenyl ring